rugbyprof/2143-Object-Oriented-Programming/Assignments/02-A03/README.md

 ```

 - Side note: The banner comments doesn't work in markdown files (like this one).
 It expects source code files like `cpp`,  `h` , or `py` files.
-- Print it out and turn it in beginning of class Tuesday with your commented code!
+- ~~Print it out and turn it in beginning of class Wednesday with your commented code!~~
+  - Just bring it with your commented code on Friday.
+  - But make sure you still upload as insructed next.
 - You should upload it to github as well in a folder: `A03` that would also be in your assignments folder.